lizbur10/flatiron_cohort_lead_lessons/intro_react/lesson.md

     - You can think of it like "syntactic sugar".

-    Remember how Ruby let you say things like `dog.age = 4` even though actually you were doing `dog.age=(4)`?
-You can almost think of this the same way, except it cannot be compiled by a standard JavaScript compiler - we need to put it through a special pre-processor to turn it into Vanilla JS.

     JSX lets us write HTML-like syntax directly in with our JavaScript.

 ```jsx